 Students are attentive to class discussions and participate in group activities because they’re afraid of the consequence just in case they don’t do so.

-Extrinsic motivation is pushing students to accomplish things out of certain factors and external conditions.
+Extrinsic motivation pushes students to accomplish things out of certain factors and external conditions.
 Generally, they may be interested, but it’s inconstant.

 Which is more profound and essential?